-The objective of this task is to collect, develop and gather data to be used to develop maps and graphics to be used for various transportation planning and projects.
-Utilization of the County's Geographic Information System aids planners in analyzing current trends and conditions.
+The objective of this task is to collect, develop and gather data to be used to develop maps and

 Using data from a variety of sources to create maps that can be used by any/all county departments as well as any municipality that requests a map.
 Data is often shared and used to benefit the entire County.